JetBrains/intellij-sdk-docs/basics/persisting_sensitive_data.md

     PasswordSafe.getInstance().set(credentialAttributes, credentials);
 ```

-To remove stored credentials, pass `null` for `credentials` parameter.
+To remove stored credentials, pass `null` for the `credentials` parameter.

 ## Storage
-Default storage format depends on OS.
+The default storage format depends on the OS.

 | OS      | Storage |
 |---------|---------|